madanbaduwal/usa-university-application-process/README.md

 * Insurance(you can choose insurance instution  yourself)
 * Apartment
 * Grocessary
+* Internet
+* Electricity
 * Book/Library ...

 ## Finalize universities

-Note: Finalize From above features your profile, university ranking and researchers, Course Structure, Application fee, Check funding in department, Scholarship and On-campus job opportunities, if you did not get funding then location and other costs
+Note: Finalize 10-15 universities from above features and your profile, (i.e university ranking and researchers, Course Structure, Application fee, Check funding in department, Scholarship and On-campus job opportunities). if you did not get funding then focus on location and other costs

 For PHD:
 * Test score requirements